Bukit Lawang Sumatra, Indonesia Travel Guide

 Indulge in a range of flavors and area specialties.

-Enjoy tropical fruits unique to the region.
+Enjoy exotic fruits unique to the region.

 Your visit to Bukit Lawang is more than a trip; it is an investment in protection and a connection with an unique corner of the world.